I Live for Love

 I Live for Love is a 1935 American musical comedy film directed by Busby Berkeley and starring Dolores del Río, Everett Marshall and Guy Kibbee.

 The film's sets were designed by the art director Esdras Hartley.

 Plot summary

-Donna Del Rio is a diva of the stage and her wish is for her lover, Rico Alvarado, to be her leading man.
-To prevent this from happening, the producers pick Roger Kerry from the streets and give him a job.
+Donna (Del Rio) is a diva of the stage and her wish is for her lover, Rico (Alvarado), to be her leading man.
+To prevent this from happening, the producers pick a man named Roger Kerry (Marshall) from the streets and give him a job.